lesept777/MLP-for-ESP32/README.md

 This library was inspired by the work from [Karsten Kutza](https://courses.cs.washington.edu/courses/cse599/01wi/admin/Assignments/bpn.html).

-# Dependencies
+## Dependencies
 * [Arduino FS](https://github.com/espressif/arduino-esp32/tree/master/libraries/FS)
 * [ESP32 SPIFFS](https://github.com/espressif/arduino-esp32/tree/master/libraries/SPIFFS)

+## Quick start
+If you want to test it quickly, try the ["sinus" example](https://github.com/lesept777/MLP-for-ESP32/tree/master/examples/MLP_Sinus)

-# Declare a network
+## Declare a network
 To declare a network, just create an array of int with the number of neurons in each layer.
 The arguments of the constructor are: number of layers, array of neurons, verbose level.
 ```
 // Declare the network